 Inspectors will undertake a wide range of activities over the rest of the visit as agreed on the first afternoon.
-Inspection activities will typically include visits to classes, working with groups of young people, reading key documentation and discussing specific aspects of the school's work with groups of young people, staff and parents.
+Inspection activities will typically include visits to classes, working with groups of children, reading key documentation and discussing specific aspects of the school's work with groups of children, staff and parents.

-The inspection team in a secondary school almost always includes a LM.
-If your inspection team includes a LM, they will be in the school on the second day and will meet with the chair of the Parent Council, focus groups of parents and carers, young people, support staff and partners.
+The inspection team often includes a LM.
+If your inspection team includes one, s/he will be in the school on the second day (most likely to be all day Tuesday), and will meet with the chair of the Parent Council, focus groups of parents and carers, children, and support staff.

-We have found discussion to be most effective when focus groups involve no more than eight people and last for a maximum of an hour (a lesson period is usually a suitable length of time in a secondary school).
+We have found discussion to be most effective when focus groups involve no more than eight people and last for a maximum of 45 minutes.
+Children in focus groups should normally be from P4 and above.
 LMs require a gap of at least fifteen minutes between meetings to write up their notes and prepare for meeting their next group.

-We will meet with you at the end of the inspection visit to share our findings and evaluations, outline the strengths and aspects for improvement we have identified, and discuss possible next steps with you.
+We will meet with you at the end of the inspection visit (which will usually be just prior to lunchtime on the Wednesday) to share our findings and evaluations, outline the strengths and aspects for improvement we have identified, and discuss possible next steps with you.
 We suggest you involve one or more of your colleagues at the meeting, typically promoted members from your team.
 You should also invite your associated QIO or equivalent colleague from your local authority to this sharing of findings.

-5. What engagement will staff and young people have with the team?
+5. What engagement will staff and children have with the team?

-Inspectors will meet with young people and staff for discussions throughout the inspection period.
+Inspectors will meet with children and staff for discussions throughout the inspection.

-The team will meet groups of young people for different purposes.
-For example, we may discuss with them any areas raised by responses in the pre-inspection questionnaire, or listen to how their views are sought and acted upon.
+The team will meet groups of children for different purposes.
+For example, we may discuss with them any areas raised through the pre-inspection questionnaire, or listen to how their views are sought and acted upon.

 For senior staff, engagement will usually start with the introductory discussion on the first afternoon.
-For other staff, it may begin on the first afternoon with a classroom visit.
+For other staff, it may begin on the first afternoon with a classroom/playroom visit.
 However, all staff (teaching and non-teaching) will have the opportunity, if they wish, at some point on the first afternoon to meet the inspection team, hear a short briefing, and ask questions about the inspection process.

 Professional dialogue takes place in a range of situations during the visit.
-For example, during class visits, in focus groups, during voluntary discussion sessions and at the final discussion of findings.
-On the first day at the end of the school day, inspectors would like to meet with groups of staff for professional dialogue.
+For example, during class visits, in focus groups, during voluntary discussion sessions and at the final sharing of findings.
+At the end of the first or second school day, inspectors would like to meet with groups of staff for professional dialogue.
 The focus of the dialogue will be learning, teaching and assessment and raising attainment and achievement.
 This professional dialogue session is voluntary for staff.